 “Our king?”
 Wodec’s eyes locked onto Krul’Dar.
 “Kor’Thank is driven by nameless forces.
-Right now, they are pushing him to become something more, something greater.
-Ironically, they are the same ones that drive Holly.
+Right now, they are pushing him to become something greater.
+They are the same forces that drive Holly.
 The difference is revealed in their perceptual paths; our king has chosen to embrace evolution, Holly has not.
 She can still move towards transcendence, but…” Wodec grimaced.
 “The weight of her choices—and more importantly, the weight of her identity—is trapping her within the same, endless cycle.
-She could change—anyone can—but ’tisn’t likely.
-Most beings desire comfort and familiarity, even if those very qualities are the source of their misery.”
+She could change, but ’tisn’t likely.
+Most beings desire comfort and familiarity, even if those traits are the source of their misery.”

 “What about us?”
 Krul’Dar asked.

 Wodec smiled and cast a brief glance around.
-“We may be outcasts, forced to flee from everything we knew, but we have been graced by the call of the Eternal Quest.
-We brave few have been summoned—assembled by destiny to venture forth into strange lands and stranger worlds.
+“We may be outcasts, forced to flee from all we knew, but we have been graced by the call of the Eternal Quest.
+We brave few have been summoned by destiny to venture forth into strange worlds.
 We are exalted, brothers.
 Exalted beyond measure.”

 The crackling fire filled the silence.

 “We are lucky,” Krul’Dar affirmed, “Lucky to be summoned, luckier to realize it.”